jacksonsprenger/PBSBot/README.md

 A Slack chatbot for PBS Wisconsin that connects to their Airtable project base.
 The bot answers questions about projects, tasks, and video promotions using natural language queries over Airtable data.

+## Note on this branch

+This branch represents an incomplete feature, that during our last week of testing, we weren't able to completely debug and/or ensure stablility with the rest of the codebase.

+The changes intended for this branch are one of the areas that could be considered for Next Steps for this project.
+The changes made to the UI were intended to create distictions between the functionality of the following categories: Project information, Staff & roles, Tasks &  deadlines, Contacts & partners.
+Additionally, due to an issue with our caching of data from Airtable using ChromaDB, we weren't able to develop a system for handling data that was nested in Airtable projects, including linked information to employees, contacts, and tasks all connected to the project.

+Additionally, another feature to consider would be creating a method to introduce users to how to use the tool, the basics of which are demostrated by the `More Information` button from this implementation.

 ## Layout (by feature)

 | Path | Responsibility |